ClearSkyDev/clearsky_photo_reports/README.md

 Generate narrated slideshow videos from report photos.
 Each slide's caption is voiced with text-to-speech and the final MP4 can include optional background music and branding.
 Videos are rendered on-device using ffmpeg and may be shared or uploaded to Firebase.

+## External Attachments

+Reports can include additional PDF, DOCX or CSV files.
+Use the **Attach 3rd-Party Reports** section in the Send Report screen to upload documents or provide a link.
+Attachments are stored with the report and appear as download links in exported HTML and emails.